rohitraidu/Sales-Dashboard/README.md

 PowerBi Dashboard Link: 'https://app.powerbi.com/links/NlIMjy7l62?ctid=10d00a63-83c1-479c-a8fd-6e2685526a90&pbi_source=linkShare'

 # Overview
-The Sales and Marketing Analytics Dashboard is a Power BI project designed to provide insights into sales performance, product line performance, deal size distribution, order status, and geographic sales distribution.
+This Sales and Marketing Analytics Dashboard is a Power BI project designed to provide insights into sales performance, product line performance, deal size distribution, order status, and geographic sales distribution.
 This project demonstrates data visualization skills, proficiency in DAX (Data Analysis Expressions), and the ability to extract actionable insights from sales data to support business decision-making.
 # Features
 1. Dynamic and Interactive Visuals: Utilize Power BI's interactive capabilities to explore data through various filters and slicers.
 2. Comprehensive Metrics: Includes KPIs for total sales, average sales, and more to provide a quick overview of business performance.